jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 **Starting as root**

-In the default configuration HAProxy Ingress container starts as the non root user `haproxy`, UID `99`.
+In the default configuration N42 Gateway container starts as the non root user `haproxy`, UID `99`.
 Since its 2.4 version, `docker.io/haproxy` image starts as the same user and UID.

 Starting as root can be useful to configure chroot, and [Security Considerations](https://docs.haproxy.org/2.8/management.html#13) from the HAProxy doc describes some other use cases.